-The Prussians would take the German Confederation within 40 years of this map and, along with the Austrian Empire then later the Hapsburg-controlled Austro-Hungarian Empire, would control much of Central Europe until their collective collapse during World War I.
+The Prussians would take the German Confederation within 40 years of this map and, along with the Austrian Empire, then later the Hapsburg-controlled Austro-Hungarian Empire, would reign over much of Central Europe until their collective collapse during World War I.

 Mediterranean Sea 1570